 Because everyone needs a break now and then, Reel Toronto is going on temporary hiatus.
 Here is one of our favourite instalments, which originally ran on February 9, 2011.

-David Cronenberg’s [amazon asin=B000MMLO10&text=The Fly] is one of the ickiest, freakiest movies ever made—but with all the crappy horror movies made every year (here and elsewhere) it’s also a welcome reminder that you can make something scary that has some brains, too.
+David Cronenberg’s The Fly is one of the ickiest, freakiest movies ever made—but with all the crappy horror movies made every year (here and elsewhere) it’s also a welcome reminder that you can make something scary that has some brains, too.

 The movie is fairly ambiguous about its setting, which is to say: there are plenty of exterior shots, you never hear anyone imply it’s set somewhere else, and you even get to see the CN Tower, eventually.
 Apparently Cronenberg reveals on the DVD commentary track that it does take place in Toronto, as far as he’s concerned.
 Consider us proud…but also a bit disgusted.

 Jeff Goldblum’s scientist character, Seth Brundle, works out of an abandoned loft in a derelict industrial district.
 Things sure have changed because while the actual building is now gone, this is in Liberty Village.
 That’s the back side of the E.W.
 Gillet building on the right and what remains of the left-side building is now The Roastery.

 Geena Davis works at Monolith Publishing, whose offices are actually part of the Manulife complex just off Bloor Street East.

 As you can see, however, the interiors are much further south, with a lovely, dead-on view of the Flatiron Building.